Pylons/pyramid/docs/narr/project.rst

    development easier, as changes to Python code under :mod:`repoze.bfg` is not put into effect until the server restarts.

+.. note:: You can also use :term:`mod_wsgi` to serve your :mod:`repoze.bfg` application using the Apache web server rather than the "pure-Python" server that is started as a result of ``paster serve``.
+See :ref:`modwsgi_tutorial` for details.
+   However, it is usually easier to develop an application using the ``paster serve`` webserver, as exception and debugging output will be sent to the console.

 Viewing the Application
 -----------------------